ghostintranslation/motherboard/README.md

 2. In the Tools -> USB Type menu, choose `Serial + midi`.
 3. Plug the Teensy to your computer with a micro USB cable.
 (It's ok if the Teensy is on the module)
 4. Then just click the arrow button to upload the code

-## MIDI

-The MIDI input and output jacks are directly connected to the Teensy serial input and output.
-That means there is no protection against voltage or current.
-It is primarily ment to connect 2 of these modules, or 2 Teensy together.
-If you want to connect something else to it make sure to provide a maximum of `3.3v` and `250mA`.

 ## How to use